 A possible solution to that could be to ‘outsource’ the glue code from the rest of the OQ Test App and to concentrate the validation of the OQ Test App on the remaining component, as they are the stable core of the application.
 This has three consequences:

 The remaining OQ Test App core consists on category 1 components, which are considered to be reliable and the cucumber-scenarioo plugin on which the validation efforts would need to be concentrated on.

 The second consequence is that the OQ Test App would need an additional functionality consisting of importing the feature file and the glue code, thereby compiling and integrating the glue code into the OQ Test App.
 It can be assumed, that there is no real risk coming from this new functionality, as in case of a bug, the OQ Test App would rather run into an error state than giving wrong test results.

 The third consequence is, that the correctness of the glue code needs to be verified in a different way than it would be done for software validation as it is not a software but just a file with code.

-For the further course of this project, it will be assumed in respect of the prototype, that the above described validation concept of the OQ Test App core would be followed, even though if for the prototype the glue code was directly build into the OQ Test App.
-But the glue code verification process was developed, as if the glue code would need to be imported into the validated and deployed OQ Test App core.
+For the further course of this project, it will be assumed in respect of the prototype, that the above described validation concept of the OQ Test App core will be followed, even though for the prototype the glue code was directly build into the OQ Test App.
+The glue code verification process was developed, as if the glue code was imported into the validated and deployed OQ Test App core.

 The rationale that was developed in order to allow the glue code verification is summarised in figure ..... :